jjunior96/next-template/README.md

 - 🚫 **lint-staged** - Run linters against staged git files
 - 🐙 **React Testing Library (RTL)** - Builds by adding APIs for working with React components
 - 🃏 **Jest** - A delightful JavaScript Testing Framework with a focus on simplicity
+- 🧑‍🔬 **Cypress** - Fast, easy and reliable testing for anything that runs in a browser.
 - 💅 **Styled Components (with SSR)** - Use the best bits of ES6 and CSS to style your apps without stress

 ### Other libs